Republicanism in Norway: Poll from 2019

-In January 2019 the different members of Storting (Parliament) voted for or against the monarchy and the king.
+In January 2019 the members of the Storting (Parliament) voted for or against the monarchy and the king.
 In total, 20% of Parliament voted against the monarchy and for the republic (36 members).
-Below is a list of the different members that voted for a republic, and from which party they belong to:
+Below is a list of the members that voted for a republic.

 Political party positions

 Labour Party

 In 2016 the members of Parliament voted for or against a change in what form of government Norway should have.
 The Deputy Leader of the Labour Party, Hadia Tajik voted for the republic.
 The Leader of the party, Jonas Gahr Støre, said to the newspaper VG that the members of the party had always been allowed to vote in accordance with their own opinions on certain matters, even if this contradicted with the party's general opinion.
 The leader of the party goes on to state, in the interview, that he supports the monarchy and the party supports the monarchy even though several younger members believe something different.

 In 2019 the members of Parliament voted again, and Støre remarked that the royal family still has support from the Labour Party.
 Once again he stated that the members of the party can vote as they like in relation to this question and that less of one-third of the party voted for a republic shows that the party is still supporting the royal family and a monarchy as a form of government.